For more details see how the Custom Reports Builder extension works.

 After enabling, filtering by dates becomes available for the chosen column with the from/to fields, which are displayed above the report grid on the report view page.

 Sorting can be enabled for a single option only.
 The data can be sorted in ascending and descending order.
-By default, it is enabled for the main column.
+By default, it is enabled for the main column, but you can activate it for any other column.

 See how it looks on the report view page: